Friday, January 23, 2015

 Tarzan's on the Beach

-Scratching our heads over the sudden shift in readership we compared, via various internet sites, wages and cost of living in Mexico and France.
-The average monthly wage, after taxes, in France is around $2700.00 (USD) but everything - except of course the nationally protected French wine and bread - is much more expensive than Mexico.
+Scratching our heads over the sudden shift in readership, we compared, via various internet sites, wages and cost of living in Mexico and France.
+The average monthly wage, after taxes, in France is around $2700.00 (USD), but everything except the nationally protected French wine and bread is much more expensive than in Mexico.

 Kite surfing at Playa Norte

-Looking at our readership numbers again caused a bit more head scratching, the Czech Republic followers have also increased substantially in the recent weeks.
-So, once again we compared the basic average wages and cost of living.
-The average worked in the Czech Republic earns around $1000.00 USD, but their expenses are slightly higher than in Mexico.
+Looking at our readership numbers again caused a bit more head scratching; the Czech Republic followers have also increased substantially in recent weeks.
+So, once again, we compared the basic average wages and cost of living.
+The average worker in the Czech Republic earns around $1000.00 USD, but their expenses are slightly higher than in Mexico.
 It's pretty much evens out.

 Sand and sun and surf - Playa Norte